To find out more about me, check out my interview with fellow author Maria Grace:

 So Lloyd Alexander was your favorite childhood author, but who is your favorite author now?

-Sorry--it has to remain Lloyd Alexander, though I love many authors passionately.
+Still Lloyd Alexander, though I love many authors passionately.
 As a girl, I once had a most ordinary, heartwarming dream in which Lloyd Alexander was my father.
 He came into my room to wake me up, simply looking out of the window while talking to me.
 I always feel a rush of happiness when I remember that dream, and I consider him my literary father, hence the pen surname.

 Did Philippa Gregory's books inspire you to write the Throne-Bound Novels?

-Was it a big jump to begin writing about the British monarchy after having set your previous novels in the Lowcountry of South Carolina?
+Was it a big jump to begin writing about the monarchy after having set your previous novels in the Lowcountry of South Carolina?

 Why did you jump to such a distant ancestor for your newest book?
 Weren't you still interested in writing about those who are closer to you geographically and more strongly related?